 Here are some notes on the cafes we went to work on our laptops:

 - Copenhagen Coffee Lab: There are several locations in Lisbon and we tested out 3.
 The best in terms of space/ambiance is by far the one in Alfama (but the wifi sucks).
-The best in terms of wifi is the Cais do Sodré location, however it’s always the busiest (and it’s kinda dark and noisy).
+The best in terms of wifi is the Cais do Sodré location, however, it’s always the busiest (and it’s kinda dark and noisy).

 - Tease: Our favorite, secret spot to work on our laptops.
 It’s the most underrated coffee shop with wifi.
 They make awesome pastries and delicious brunch too.
-Lots of space, light, and it’s off the beaten path.
+Lots of space, and light, and it’s off the beaten path.

 Favorite Restaurants in Lisbon (On a Nomad Budget)